We recommend that faculty do the following at the start of each semester to get their Blackboard courses ready.

 Plan Your Course Structure

 The course menu is completely customizable.
 How will you organize all of the course contents and tools?
 What makes most sense for your students?
 Many instructors choose to create a weekly folder structure and put everything for that week into a single folder.
-Look at the Stearns Center website
+Look at the Stearns Center's Online Course Quality checklist

 and their sample Blackboard course template